+If you are trying to lighten your carbon footprint, you may want to consider these earth friendly Easter ideas!
 As I browse through retail stores in my area I am inundated with Easter paraphernalia.
 Plastic eggs, brightly colored candy, and even fuzzy bunny costumes for dogs.
 Yes, I really see things to dress up your dog like a rabbit.
-Instead of trying to find ways to get my dog to keep rabbit ears on her head, I am trying to figure out ways to have a more eco friendly Easter.
-With the commercialism of the holiday we sometimes forget what we are really celebrating.
-Whether you are Christian and celebrate the rebirth of Jesus or just choose to celebrate Easter to help ring in spring we should all take a step back and remember that MORE is not always better.
-Here are a few ways that I have come up with to have a more eco friendly Easter this year.
+Instead of trying to find ways to get my dog to keep rabbit ears on her head, I am trying to figure out ways to have a more eco friendly Easter and I thought I would share a few green tips with you.

 Eco Friendly Easter Ideas